-You can do these techniques for any pepper variety from Bell Peppers to Carolina Reapers, and they can even be great gifts to give to friends and family!
+You can use these techniques for any pepper variety from Bell Peppers to Carolina Reapers, and they can even be great gifts to give to friends and family!

 How to Freeze Peppers